 Mitigating climate change will require extraordinary transitions in transportation and urban development.
-Policies need to shift dependency from those that favor the polluting car towards those that are concentrated in reliable, convenient, and inclusive low-carbon solutions.
+Policies need to shift dependency from those that favor the polluting car towards those that are concentrated on reliable, convenient, and inclusive low-carbon solutions.
 For 30 years, the Institute for Transportation & Development Policy (ITDP) has been pioneering proven strategies that effectively mitigate emissions from urban transportation systems worldwide.
-Addressing climate change in the long-term will mean breaking down the barriers to building low carbon cities.
+Addressing climate change in the long term will mean breaking down the barriers to building low-carbon cities.
 Through our work in dozens of cities worldwide, ITDP demonstrates that integrated urban mobility designed to bring people, activities, buildings, and public spaces together is an essential solution to mitigate climate change and improve the quality of urban life.

 Sign up for updates on our projects, events and publications.SIGN UP